How to Make A Million Dollars Without Even Trying

 The second son said, “I will take the penny.”

 The first son couldn’t believe it.
 “You are so stupid!
 Why wouldn’t you take the million dollars?”

 Based on their choices, the father began dispensing the wealth.
 The first son received one million dollars and the second son nothing, though a penny was deposited in his account.

 After a week the two sons got together to talk.
-“How much buy antibiotics over the counter money have you made?” the first son asked the second.
+“How much money have you made?” the first son asked the second.

 “That is ridiculous!
 I’ve already got my money working for me.
 I’ve technically only got $750,000 left because I invested the other amount, but I’m expecting a huge return on that investment.”

 At the end of the 30 days the sons met again.